ngugimuchangi/k2-connect-ruby/README.md

     k2_stk.query_status(params)

 One can also pass the following Hash Object instead of params:

     {id: "your_id"}

-As a result a JSON payload will be returned.
+As a result a JSON payload will be returned, accessible with the k2_response_body variable.

 ### PAY